enkidevs/curriculum/lua/roblox-studio/tweening-service-i/tween-service-intro.md

 ## Practice

-Tweenservice is a tool that ???
+Tweenservice is a tool that... ???

 - Lets you go from point A to point B
 - Destroy objects